• Skip to primary navigation

 Ingredients You'll Need

-ingredients needed to make cake in separate containers on marble surface
+Overhead view of ingredients needed to make pound cake in separate bowls on marble surface.

 2. Butter - Use any brand that you prefer, but try to select the best butter possible.
 It can be salted or unsalted.
 Allow the butter to come to room temperature before combining it with the other ingredients to make the cake.

-3. Shortening - Pairs well with the butter for a helping of additional fat to make the cake moist and gives it that dense pound cake texture.
+3. Shortening - Pairs well with the butter for a helping of additional fat to make the cake moist and give it that dense pound cake texture.

-4. Sugar - Granulated or cane sugar add sweetness to the cake.
+4. Sugar - Granulated or cane sugar adds sweetness to the cake.
 For this recipe, you will need 3 cups of sugar.

 5. Eggs - This cake requires five large eggs to make.
 Try to remove the eggs before using them and allow them to come to room temperature.